moaidmoatasem/kashier_challenge/README.md

 ## Covered Scenarios

 1-Only Happy scenario of register using valid data for all field, to validate sign up successfully.
-2-Entering invalid white space on all fields to validate that they are all mandatory by FE validation 3-Register with valid data execpt for empty **fullName**, and relying on the BE response validation to get shown by the FE to validate the field mandatory’s.
+2-Entering invalid white space on all fields to validate that they are all mandatory by FE validation.
+3-Register with valid data execpt for empty **fullName**, and relying on the BE response validation to get shown by the FE to validate the field mandatory’s.
 4-Register with valid data execpt for empty store **name**, and relying on the BE response validation to get shown by the FEf to validate ield mandatory’s.
 5-Validate that phone number can't be less that 11 using FE validation alerts